-Christmas is just around the corner and for those looking to have an extra special and memorable holiday, celebrating Christmas in Bethlehem is a once-in-a-lifetime experience.
+Christmas is just around the corner!
+For those looking to have an extra special and memorable holiday, celebrating Christmas in Bethlehem is a once-in-a-lifetime experience.
 Filled with energy, light, and warmth, Bethlehem offers not only the opportunity to visit the Church of Nativity where Jesus was born along with many other important sites but an opportunity to partake in Midnight Mass and celebrate Christmas with an international community.

-2) services and processions in Bethlehem
+2) Services and Processions in Bethlehem

-3) Christmas in Bethlehem lasts longer
+3) Christmas in Bethlehem Lasts Longer

 The Christmas festivities in Bethlehem begin in early December and last well into January.
 For those travelers who are not able to visit on December 24 or December 25, the celebrations continue for other denominations.
 Others such as Greek Orthodox who celebrate Christmas on January 7 and some Armenian Apostolic churches celebrate on January 6.
 These celebrations continue to take place well into January making it easy to celebrate Christmas in Bethlehem or continue to keep the festive spirit a little longer into 2019.

-4) Experience authentic Christmas food
+4) Experience Authentic Christmas food

-5) A unique shared experience in Bethlehem
+5) A Multi-Cultural Experience in Bethlehem

 While Christmas in Bethlehem attracts mostly Christian tourists, many locals from Tel Aviv, Jerusalem, Nazareth, and surrounding areas regardless of their religious affiliation including Jews and Muslims come to partake in the Christmas celebrations.
 Christmas in Bethlehem is a unique time that brings people together where a sense of unity and collaboration can be felt.
 The holiday spirit is alive and a very special experience to be shared with others in Bethlehem.